 H.B.
 No. 145 amends the Utilities Code to enhance risk mitigation planning and liability management for electric service providers, particularly in relation to wildfire risks.
-The bill allows electric utilities to self-insure against potential liabilities and catastrophic property losses, including those from wildfires, that could not have been reasonably anticipated.
+The bill allows electric utilities to self-insure against potential liabilities and catastrophic property losses, specifically including damages from wildfires.
 It establishes criteria for the approval of self-insurance plans by the commission, emphasizing the need for such plans to be in the public interest and to provide cost-effective alternatives to commercial insurance.
-Additionally, the bill mandates that utilities in wildfire risk areas file comprehensive wildfire mitigation plans, detailing their strategies for vegetation management, facility inspections, and community outreach.
+Additionally, the bill introduces a new requirement for electric utilities, municipally owned utilities, and electric cooperatives to file a wildfire mitigation plan if they operate in designated wildfire risk areas.
+This plan must include various components such as vegetation management, operational strategies to prevent wildfires, and community outreach efforts.

 House Committee Report: Utilities Code 36.064 (Utilities Code 36)